unihackhq/unihack.net/privacy.md

 ### Disclosure of Personal Information

-Your Personal Information may be disclosed in a number of circumstances including the following:

-* Third parties where you consent to the use or disclosure; and
+Your Personal Information may be disclosed to third-parties where you consent to the disclosure.
+These third-parties may include but are not limited to the host universities/TAFEs and/or our sponsorship partners.

-* Where required or authorised by law.
+Where required by law, we will also disclose Personal Information to authorised governmental bodies.

 ### Security of Personal Information